-1. New customers will be required to provide information about their dog including breed, behaviour, Desexed/entire, medical records if appropriate (vaccination history, historical illnesses & veterinary diagnoses) and provide supporting documentation.
+1. New customers will be required to provide information about their dog including breed, behaviour, Desexed/entire etc on our Google doc registration form

 3. Although we do our best to cater to your dog's personality and behaviours, in cases of aggressive or excessive disruptive behaviour we will be unable to provide ongoing care for your dog.

 It is mandatory for all new dogs over 6 months looking to attend daycare to undergo a behavioural evaluation to ensure your dog is a good fit for daycare before they can be added to our system and spend a day with us.
 This process will take around 15-30 mins and must be booked in with us by appointment only.

 We conduct this assessment with the safety of other dogs and staff in mind, to ensure we can maintain a safe environment.

 Provided the assessment is passed, we will then be able to accept your dogs bookings on our booking system.